and-sh/Free-RS232-linux-tool/README.md

 # Free-RS232-linux-tool
 This is the copy of
 https://github.com/damogranlabs/serial-tool
 But I rewrite a little a code.
-Now you do not need to install anything.
+Now you do not need to install anything (just dependencies, like aioserial, if they are not already in your system).
 Just download the code and run app.py

 python3 app.py